 But it was a real job finding data on such sightings and editing out all the unnecessary data that came along with the sightings.
 Most of the data I got was from bulletin boards and Yahoo Groups and each had a lot of data when Rusty Blackbirds took their summer flights south and returned back north after winter.

 So lately I haven’t done anything with the site.
-I really need to find a bird enthusiast who would be interested in keeping the site updated twice a year during the birds migration seasons.
+I really need to find a bird enthusiast who would be interested in keeping the site updated.
+Maybe twice a year during the birds migration seasons.

 Note: I took the site down a few years ago because I just didn’t have time to maintain it.

 If you want to see what a Rusty Blackbird is all about then visit my website at http://BirdQuote.com.
-Rusty has been rather rusty lately so ignore the look of the site and dates.If you know anyone interested in keeping the site updated contact me on the contact form.
-Since the site is not making any money I cannot pay anyone to do that, but I can help by adding more articles to the site, and promoting the site through social marketing.
+Rusty has been rather rusty lately so ignore the look of the site and dates.If you know anyone interested in keeping my Bird Quote site updated by adding more bird quotes contact me on the contact form.
+Since the site is not making any money I cannot afford to pay anyone to update it with more bird quotes.

-Go there to BirdQuote.com and if you like the site or want me to revive it then tweet or leave a Facebook comment about it.
+Go there to BirdQuote.com.
+If you like the site or want me to revive it then contact me about it.